thedayheisooo/covfefe/about.md

 title: About.
 Who we are.
 intro: >-
-  We thought long about adding this section to our website because we are just a pretty random group of people who want to fight the maniac and everything he stands for, but we don’t want to make any of this about us.
-However, we came to understand that even though we don’t take ourselves very seriously you care about the team, so you can be assured you get a good product and part of your money goes to organizations you support.
+  We thought long about adding this section to our website because we are just a pretty random group of people and we don’t want to make any of this about us.
+  However, we came to understand that even though we don’t take ourselves very seriously many of you care about the team as you want be assured you get a good product and part of your money goes to organizations you support. <br>

   So here is the short story about “The Day He is Out Of Office” – we will try